 The "book" is divided into three parts:

-Length and lie to match the golfer's size and swing plane.
+- Length and lie to match the golfer's size and swing plane.
+Length

 "Heft" factors: swingweight and club moment of inertia.

-"Flex" factors: shaft flex, flex profile (which will affect bend point), and torque.
+"Flex" factors: shaft flex, flex profile, and torque.

 Whether the clubhead is a blade or a cavity-back.